 Have a quick view below for what is in store at our Upfront Summit – a little bit of LA startup energy and creativity.
 Whaddayathink? (not that I can take any credit for it, but I’ll pass along the credit when I talk about my new spiffy blog).

 Link here if image not turning up.

 If you like it, spread the word with that little Twitter button up there – go on – give it up.
 And either way, join me in the comments section down there.
-We’ll be publishing a lot of data soon on LA Tech.

 I’m super proud to announce that DataSift has just completed a $42 million financing round coming at the end of a year where its revenue grew several hundred percent year-over-year.
 Considering our revenue is SaaS revenue this achievement is even more remarkable.